 Professor Mazzie is pursuing her PhD at Marquette University in Educational Policy and Leadership, with a specialization in Sociology.
 Her dissertation will focus on the efficacies of Title IX policies in colleges and universities as those policies relate to professor-student relationships.

 Professor Mazzie is an election observer and a member of the League of Women Voters.
-In her free time, Professor Mazzie enjoys hot yoga, working out at her local fitness center, reading fiction, and spending time with her long-time buddy, a shih tzu named Otto, and Otto's new "sister," a rescue kitten named Ruth.
+In her free time, Professor Mazzie enjoys hot yoga, working out at her local fitness center, reading, and spending time with her long-time buddy, a shih tzu named Otto, and Otto's "sister," a rescue kitten named Ruth.

 Recent Publications and Presentations